Every investor knows someone who bought a “great deal” that turned into a nightmare.

 Every investor I know who’s been at this for a decade or more has walked away from properties that looked promising on the surface but revealed problems under scrutiny.
 The discipline to say no—even when you’re excited, even when you’ve invested time, even when you really want it to work—protects your capital for opportunities that actually make sense.

 Do your homework.
 Get proper inspections.
 Trust the red flags when you see them.
+And get your Investment Property Mortgage Pre-Approval Guide in place so you’re ready to act when the right deal does come along.

 The properties you avoid matter as much as the properties you buy.